NEW! Discover AskFlow, the newest addition to our suite of solutions. Automate your messaging and boost revenue! Click here to find out more.

 (3) What is in for our in-room dining Chef – improve the information in the ticket to guarantee the correct item was made.

-Last but not least, process optimization/improvement projects’ goals vary depending on the project – it could be decrease costs, improve guest satisfaction (or any other key metric), improve throughput time, increase productivity
+Last but not least, process optimization/improvement projects’ goals vary depending on the project – it could be decrease costs, improve guest satisfaction (or any other key metric), improve throughput time, increase productivity.

 That’s why I spend a good deal of time in the first phase of my projects: the “define” phase, in which I write a very well-detailed Project Charter.
 We could go on and on here, but I will say – if you are curious to learn more, check Project Management courses, or start with a Yellow Belt course.